UPC/ravada/docs/INSTALL.md

 Grant all permissions to your user:

     $ mysql -u root -p
-    mysql> grant all on ravada.* to ravada@'localhost' identified by 'figure a password';
+    mysql> grant all on ravada.* to rvd_user@'localhost' identified by 'figure a password';
     exit

 Review and run the sql files from the sql dir.